 Here are a few of our milestones…

-- Created and made official the nonprofit organization.
+- Developed the vision, mission, and goals of OTYO; created and made official the nonprofit organization.

 - Recruited members.

-- Hosted physical information sharing event at Bissap Baobab Restaurant in San Francisco.
+- Hosted physical information sharing and fundraising events in San Francisco, including Bissap Baobab Restaurant.

 - Welcomed Louise Kelenge as a board member, who lives in Kampala, Uganda, running a business, and facilitating OTYO’s operation in Uganda.